jamesSampica/ReadRandom/README.md

 # Limitations

 - Does not poll the ECX register to determine if RDRAND and RDSEED are supported processor features
-- Does not support the REX a prefix and can only operate in 32 bit mode.
+- Does not support the REX prefix and can only operate in 32 bit mode.